tfursten/Disk/README.md

 Description
 -----------
-This program will provide alias tables for the efficient discrete sampling of lattice cells that lie beneath a disk of a given radius.
+This program will provide alias tables for efficient discrete sampling of rectangular lattice cells that lie beneath a disk of a given radius.

 Examples
 --------